Lesli-Anderson/MART341-WebDesign./assignment-13/README.md

 TO DO - Next Steps:

 link pages to stylesheets,
-add gallery images
+add gallery images,
-replace current gallery images and build page correct code for logo finish updating home page and make others follow style and theme make sure each page is responsive update and change about page
+replace current gallery images and build page, correct code for logo, finish updating home page and make others follow style and theme, make sure each page is responsive, update and change about page,